Pearl-sensei/drone-shooter-game/README.md

-# 🚁 Drone Shooter Game
+# 👽 Alien Shooter Game

 A fast-paced browser game where you must shoot enemy drones flying toward you — but **don’t shoot your own color**, or you’ll lose points!